gsmainclusivetechlab/interop-docs/docs/testcases/creating-tc.md

       body.currency: 'required|regex:/^[A-Z]{3}/'
 ```

-In our example, we do not have business rules for `test_request_scripts` because the request type is a GET method and no parameter is passed in the body of the TTP message.
-But we do have business rules for `test_response_scripts` since we want to check if the response message is the HTTP 200 and if the currency field n the body is composed by 3 letters.
+In our example, we do not have business rules for `test_request_scripts` because the request type is a GET method and no parameter is passed in the body of the HTTP message.
+But we do have business rules for `test_response_scripts` since we want to check if the response message is the HTTP 200 code and if the currency field in the body is composed by 3 letters represeting a currency.

 - **Requests and Responses**

 The last part of the Test Case is the definition of the `request` and `response` messages to be simulated and tested by the Interoperability Test Platform.
-Below e have the structure for define this components of the Test Case:
+Below we have the structure for define this components of the Test Case:

 ```yaml
 request: